Do plastic surgery and filler change people’s style essences?

 Why doesn’t plastic surgery tend to alter people’s style essences?

 I don’t totally know.
-The reason I don’t think plastic surgery and filler alter people’s style essences is based on my observations of Kylie and many other celebrities.
+The reason I don’t think plastic surgery and filler typically alter people’s style essences is based on my observations of Kylie and many other celebrities.
 So while I do think there’s good evidence for it being true, I don’t have a definite answer as to why it’s true.
 I’m also not anything close to an expert on plastic surgery, but I did my best to speculate:

 Plastic surgery and filler are only changing part of your facial features